- Therapy Modalities Glossary

 Subtypes

-Are there any subtypes of Interpersonal Psychotherapy?
+What are the subtypes of Interpersonal Psychotherapy?

 There are several types of Interpersonal Psychotherapy being used today.
 While the core of IPT remains focused on improving interpersonal functioning, these subtypes tailor the approach to meet the unique needs of different groups or conditions, ensuring it is both effective and relevant to a wide range of clients.